 Traditionally the Horizontal Protection Level (HPL) is a computation performed by system designers to ensure the proper functioning of the system, but the same computation may be made available aboard ship in order to offer the mariner some reassurance that his navigation system is performing within the requirements of particular applications.

-For integrity purposes it is recommended that receiver manufacturers compute a HPL, for any navigation system, given knowledge and assumptions of the uncertainties in the components of the positioning solution.
-Guidance is available on how to do [2].

 Associated with each set of requirements and voyage phase is a Horizontal Alert Limit (HAL) (see Table 2), which is the limit (in metres) of positioning error tolerable by the given application.
 Should the computed HPL breach the HAL an alarm should be generated within the receiver and a Multi-Source Receiver can then switch sources of PNT to one that is demonstrating an HPL that is lower than the HAL.
 An example can be seen in Table 2 where for the Coastal voyage phase the Alert Limit is 250m.

 The magnitude of the HPL is dependent on the predicted error bounds to positioning accuracy; and is built up from an error budget that is dependent on the PNT system currently in use by the vessel.
-As such, the HPL computation takes into account such parameters as noise on the pseudorange measurements, geometry to satellites or transmitters (Horizontal Dilution Of Precision), errors in augmentation data (ASF, differential corrections etc.), and the current integrity risk of the current application; for example, for (Table 2) Port Approach requires 10-4 integrity risk over 3 hours.
+As such, the HPL computation takes into account such parameters as noise on the pseudorange measurements, geometry to satellites or transmitters (Horizontal Dilution Of Precision), errors in augmentation data (ASF, differential corrections etc.), and the current integrity risk of the current application; for example, Port Approach requires 10-4 integrity risk over 3 hours (Table 2).

 Accuracy Verification

-Where differential eLoran corrections are provided e.g. in Port and Port Approach areas, the absolute horizontal accuracy should be better than 10 m at the 95% probability level within the published coverage area, for Coastal Voyage phase areas the accuracy should be better than 100 m at the 95% probability level.
+Where differential eLoran corrections are provided e.g. in Port and Port Approach areas, the absolute horizontal accuracy should be better than 10 m at the 95% probability level within the published coverage area; for Coastal Voyage phase areas the accuracy should be better than 100 m at the 95% probability level.
 Future eLoran receivers will form one component of a multi-source receiver unit.
-GNSS will also be provided within the same unit.
 Under normal operations this allows the possibility to measure the performance of eLoran against one or more GNSS (including DGNSS).

 References

 [1] IMO Resolution A.1046 (27) – ‘Worldwide Radionavigation System’